 At present, the three original Participating Transmission Owners (PTOs) namely: 1.Pacific Gas and Electricity (PG&E), 2.Southern California Edison (SCE) and 3.
 San Diego Gas and Electricity (SDG&E), each files with the FERC to establish rates for their specific service area based on their individual Transmission Revenue Requirement (TRR) and their individual end-use load.
 The PTOs, through their Utility Distribution Companies (UDCs) will bill these rates to their end-use customers and wholesale customers.
 (It should be noted that usually the PTO and UDC are business units within the same company).
 ISO is not involved in this collection process.
 However, the ISO does bill SCs for wheeling charges when they export energy from the ISO transmission grid to destinations outside the ISO Control Area or other non-participating UDCs.
 The wheeling revenues collected by ISO are paid to the PTOs based on the ratio of their TRRs.

-Upon California’s restructuring legislation (AB 1890) , the ISO initiated a Stakeholders process which started on March 29, 1999.
-Following numerous meetings and inputs from various interveners, the ISO drafted the tariff language that was approved by the ISO Board on March 31, 2000.
-Then the ISO filed with FERC Amendment No. 27 to the ISO Tariff. in which it presented the methodology for determining High Voltage Access Charge (HVAC), through which the embedded costs of the transmission facilities comprising the ISO Controlled Grid would be recovered.New Protocols
+Upon California’s restructuring legislation (AB 1890) ISO became obligated to submit a revised Access Charge methodology to FERC.
+Following an extensive Stakeholders process the ISO drafted the tariff language that was approved by the ISO Board on March 31, 2000 and filed with FERC as Amendment No. 27 to the ISO Tariff.
+Amendment 27 presents the methodology for determining High Voltage Access Charge (HVAC), through which the embedded costs of the transmission facilities comprising the ISO Controlled Grid would be recovered.
+The Access Charge methodology would also include a provision that mitigates cost shifts among the current and the New Participating TOs.

-The protocols are provided to help the Supplier understand the overall business processes related to Transmission Access Charge.
-Some of the processes are handled outside the Settlement System and are not in the scope of this Work.

 Transmission Access Charge Methodology

-The goal of the new Transmission Access Charge (TAC) methodology is to establish uniform transmission access rate over the entire ISO service territory over a transition period of 10 years.
-Under this new scheme, upon joining a new PTO to the ISO Control Area ISO will begin to collect a new High Voltage Access Charge (HVAC).
+The goal of the new Transmission Access Charge (TAC) methodology is to reach a uniform transmission access rate over the entire ISO service territory over a transition period of 10 years.
+Under this new scheme, upon joining a new PTO to the ISO Control Area, ISO will begin to collect a new High Voltage Access Charge (HVAC).
 The existing Wheeling Access Charge and its disbursement mechanism will also be modified.
 During the transition period, ISO’s Control Area will be divided into a number of “TAC Areas”.
 Initially, there will be three TAC Areas, each of which corresponds to the original Control Areas of the existing PTOs.

 a Northern Area consisting of original Control Area of Pacific Gas and Electric Company.